OMS Student/Family Handbook

 If a parent/guardian must transport their child to or from school by car, they will need to adhere to the following pick-up and drop- off times.

-Therapeutic Day Program: Drop-Off 7:45-8:15 Pick-up 2:45-3:00 |
+| Therapeutic Day Program: Drop-Off 7:45-8:15 Pick-up 2:45-3:00 |

 SID/PID and Transition Programs: Drop-Off 8:45-9:15 Pick-up 3:45-4:00 |

 Check-in and Check-out must occur in the front office.
 Families must accompany their child into the building and check in at the front desk.
-They will need to wait with their child until someone arrives to retrieve their student.
+Families will need to wait with their child until someone arrives to receive their student.
 At the end of the day, if a child is not picked up, and no parent/guardian is reached, the school resource officer will be contacted to guide the school on how to proceed.

 Clinic (Telephone # 770-339-0892)